 A PBC doesn't replace AGENTS.md or memory banks or feature specs.
 It fills the specific gap those tools leave open — the product truth layer.

-When your agent can read a behavior contract that says "the 24-hour refund window is a confirmed product decision, not a temporary value," it stops treating that number as refactorable.
+When your agent can read a behavior spec that says "the 24-hour refund window is a confirmed product decision, not a temporary value," it stops treating that number as refactorable.
 When it sees "auth is intentionally minimal — permission model is still in exploration," it stops building assumptions on top of an undecided foundation.

 Code tells you what is.
 Product truth tells you what should be.